 Initially when applied, cream eyeshadows tend to look a bit more dramatic but the further you blend, the more they melt into skin.
 Cream shadows layer beautifully and looks can range from a soft, watercolored effect to dramatic and painterly lids.
 They also work great under powdered shadows to intensify the pigment.
 I personally love using the heat from my fingers to blend and ensure each shade melts seamlessly into skin.

 Powder eyeshadow tends to sit on the surface of the skin.
 Depending on the blending technique and tool used, powder formulas are more “seen” on the skin.
-Most common brushes used for powder shadow application are flat or paddle shaped for lid and base application, fluffy and dome-shaped for lightweight shaping and overall blurring/blending, or small and dense for liner or detail work and added depth.
+Most common eye makeup brushes used for powder shadow application are flat or paddle shaped for lid and base application, fluffy and dome-shaped for lightweight shaping and overall blurring/blending, or small and dense for liner or detail work and added depth.

 Priming is an often overlooked step when it comes to applying eyeshadow.
 But, if you're looking to create a vibrant eye statement that lasts and remains looking fresh throughout the day, priming is actually key.
 After all, eyeshadow primer is not only meant to create smudge and budge-proof staying power but also decreases the chance of color creasing, preventing fallout and intensifying pigment.